1965 Ford Mustang

 The Ford Mustang was brought out five months before the normal start of the 1965 production year.
 Original sales forecast was for 100,000 cars annually; this was surpassed in the first three months from the initial rollout.
 Within 18 months of introduction, the Ford Mustang sold over one million units.
 A legend had been born.

 This car is a restored original with a V8 engine, automatic transmission, gauge package, factory air conditioning and a convertible top.
-It came to live in our museum in October 2015 and we are glad to
+It came to live in our museum in October 2015 and we are glad to have it.

 Serial No: N/A